Taylor Swift, Harry Styles and Lizzo lead 2023 iHeartRadio Music Awards nominations

 Wet Leg

-Rock Song of the Year
+Rock Song Of The Year

-“Black Summer” – Red Hot Chili Peppers
+‘Black Summer’ – Red Hot Chili Peppers

-“Patient Number 9” – Ozzy Osbourne ft.
+‘Patient Number 9’ – Ozzy Osbourne ft.
 Jeff Beck

-“Planet Zero” – Shinedown
+‘Planet Zero’ – Shinedown

-“So Called Life” – Three Days Grace
+‘So Called Life’ – Three Days Grace

-“Taking Me Back” – Jack White
+‘Taking Me Back’ – Jack White

-Rock Artist of the Year
+Rock Artist Of The Year

 Ghost